blu371ck/GuardDuty-SOAR/tests/validation-scenarios/ec2-instance-compromise-short/README.md

 # EC2 Instance Compromise Full Check

 ## Objective
-This scenario validates the full workflow of the EC2InstanceCompromisePlaybook.
+This scenario validates the full workflow of the EC2InstanceCompromisePlaybook on an instance without an instance profile or EBS volumes.
 It tests the application's ability to perform a sequence of forensic and remediation actions, including:
 - Tagging the instance.
 - Dynamically creating a quarantine security group and isolating the instance.
-- Quarantining the instance's IAM Role by attaching a deny-all policy.
-- Creating snapshots of all attached EBS volumes.
 - Terminating the instance (if configured).
+- Base volume snapshot

 ## Infrastructure Created
 This Terraform script will provision the following AWS resources:
 - A new VPC and Subnet
 - An Internet Gateway and Route Table
 - A default Security Group
-- Multiple EBS volumes
-- An IAM Role and Instance Profile
-- An EC2 instance with the profile attached and ebs volumes attached
+- An EC2 instance with no profile

 ## Instructions
 ### 1. Deploy the Test Infrastructure